nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/EnvironmentSetUp.md

 Now that your user account is accessible, let's log into the provided VM.

 To access your cloud-based development environment you'll need a VNC client on your laptop.

+Install VNCViewer for your own operating system from: https://www.realvnc.com/en/connect/download/viewer/

-You can use whatever you have previously installed or you can use the VNC Viewer for Chrome that is extremely easy to install through the Chrome Web Store:
+Or you can use the VNC Viewer for Chrome that is extremely easy to install through the Chrome Web Store (but it's buggier):

 https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla/related

 ![user input](../../InstructorNotes/Images/setup/userinput.png) Log into your VM using the provided IP Address and password.
 The VNC port is "**5903**" so the server address you'll need